 Here’s the good news—you don’t have to take your case to court and just hope you’re prepared for your trial.
 If you’re unsure whether you’re facing simple or aggravated assault charges, your criminal defense lawyer can help.

 Your assault lawyer can do more than tell the difference between different types of charges.
 They can also seek evidence that shows you didn’t break the law.
 They can build a defense to help you reduce or dismiss those charges.
 They can even represent you in court so you don’t have to worry about your experience before you go to court.

 When you’re accused of breaking the law, whether it’s an assault or aggravated assault charge or something else, you need legal guidance for your case.
-Luckily, the lawyers at the Schwartz Criminal Defense Firm can help.
+Luckily, the lawyers at the Schwartz Law Group can help.
 We can give you the aid you need when you’re facing steep penalties for your charges.
 To get started, call 248-930-5019 or complete the online contact form below.